GoFast-Athlete-Training/trainingmvp/GOFAST_TRAINING_ARCHITECTURE.md

   bio          String?
   instagram    String?

-  // Canonical Identity (can be updated) canonicalFiveKPace  String? // mm:ss format - THE SOURCE OF TRUTH preferredRunDays    Int[]   // e.g. [1,3,5] where 1=Monday, 7=Sunday (empty array if not set)
+  // Profile Identity (can be updated) fiveKPace  String? // mm:ss format - THE SOURCE OF TRUTH for 5K pace

   // Legacy training fields (deprecated, keep for migration) myCurrentPace       String?  // ⚠️ DEPRECATED - use canonicalFiveKPace